 Need something to watch?
-Here are our favorite TV shows on Amazon Prime
+Here are the best Amazon Prime TV shows

 The Sopranos

 Hailed by some critics as “the most influential television drama ever,” The Sopranos certainly seems like the blueprint for the modern television drama.
-The show features an aging, antihero protagonist, a large cast of interconnected characters, and all the scheming and violence that have recently become emblematic of dramatic television.
+The show features an aging anti-hero at its center, a large cast of interconnected characters, and all the scheming and violence that have recently become emblematic of dramatic television.
 Beneath the Shakespearean scope of the story, however, there beats a human heart.
-The Sopranos is, at its core, a family drama, and an examination of the man at the head of said family.
+The Sopranos is, at its core, a family drama, and an examination of the man at the head of the said family.
 Tony Soprano (James Gandolfini) is a tragic figure, as the position of power he creates for himself in the Mafia brings with it pressures that threaten to break him.

 Six Feet Under